 Would you like to make an impact in the Erie community as well as here at VMA?
 As a member of the “Green Team” you can work toward improving your carbon footprint and being a good steward of creation.
 We will organize competitions between the classes as well as the faculty and staff.
 If interested in building a more sustainable earth, see Mrs. Stubenbort in Room 307.

-Interact is a Rotary-sponsored service club for young people ages 14 – 18.
-The program gives young people an opportunity to participate in fun, meaningful service projects while developing leadership skills and meeting new friends.
+Interact is a Rotary-sponsored service club for young people ages 14 – 18 to serve both local and global needs.
+The program gives young people an opportunity to participate in fun, meaningful service projects such as Operation Christmas Child, Box Village, and the charity basketball tournament all while developing leadership skills and meeting new friends.

 Through service activities, Interactors learn the importance of: